Blue Apple Theatre: History

-Blue Apple was founded in 2005 by Jane Jessop to provide opportunities for people with a wide range of learning difficulties to participate in theatre and dance.
+Blue Apple was founded in 2005 by Jane Jessop to provide opportunities for people with a wide range of learning disabilities to participate in theatre and dance.

 Jessop led the company for over ten years.
 Jane's final project was a tenth birthday performance event on stage at Shakespeare's Globe Theatre in London.

-Blue Apple now delivers over 400 drama and dance workshops a year for over 70 members, in addition to two professional theatre shows and one touring production each year.
+Blue Apple now delivers over 400 drama and dance workshops a year for over 100 members, in addition to two professional theatre shows and one touring production each year.

 The company's first show was a basic Variety show called "Born to be Blue".
-This was followed by a costumed pantomime "Cinderella and the Wolf" written with the cast by the playwright and film maker William Jessop.
+This was followed by a costumed pantomime "Cinderella and the Wolf" written with the cast by the playwright and filmmaker Will Jessop.
 The company has created two full-scale productions a year ever since and launched a touring programme.

 In 2008 the Apple Core auditioned theatre training group was established, Blue Apple launched its dance programme, made its first film and had a membership of around 50 people with learning disabilities.
 Blue Apple actors and dancers performed to a standing ovation in London, and in Brighton, Birmingham and around London.